Franciszek Trąbalski

-Franciszek Trąbalski (October 10, 1870, Czempiń – July 26, 1964) was a Polish socialist politician and a longtime member of Polish Socialist Party (PPS).
+Franciszek Trąbalski (10 October 1870 – 26 July 1964) was a Polish socialist politician and a longtime member of the Polish Socialist Party (PPS).

 Life

 Franciszek Trąbalski, called Francis, was with Mary, born Mackowiak married.
-He is the father of Stanislaw Trabalski and the grandfather of Charles Trabalski.
+He was the father of Stanislaw Trabalski and the grandfather of Charles Trabalski.
 His grave is located in the cemetery of the parish of St. Joseph in Zabrze, the former Hindenburg of Upper Silesia.
 A particularly friendly relationship had Francis always to Richard Lipinski which he had met in Leipzig.
 This was established by the fact that their children, Lipinski's daughter Margaret and Trabalski`s son Stanislaw Trabalski, married in 1921.

 Education

 Francis attended the German School in Srem, where he passed the matriculation examination.
 After school he went to the higher trade school to study.
 In order to finance this, he worked in the commercial sector, and gave private lessons.
 At the same time he learned the "proper job" of Shoemaker.